bazelbuild/bazel-toolchains/rules/exec_properties/README.md

 local repository contains a set of standard constants each of which contains a dictionary of remote execution properties that are consumable by RBE.

-A standrad name for this repository is `exec_properties`, and that's the name that should generally be used.
+A standard name for this repository is `exec_properties`, and that's the name that should generally be used.

 ## custom_exec_properties

 `custom_exec_properties` is a Starlark macro that can be called from the `WORKSPACE` file.
 It wraps a repo rule that creates a local repository.
-This local repository contains a set of user defined constants, each of which contains a dictionary of remote execution properties.
+This local repository contains a set of user-defined constants, each of which contains a dictionary of remote execution properties.

 It is highly recommended to use a globally unique name for this repo rule (and